MiniMini-On/hpny/README.md

 # vanilla js SPA

-- It was a challenge for develop vanilla js SPA.
+- It was a challenge for create vanilla js SPA.

 - It is a simple web site to send and receive Happy New Year's messages.